Gag rule (United States): Pinckney Resolutions (1836)

-Attempt in United States Senate (1836)
+United States Senate (1836)

 Senator John C. Calhoun of South Carolina attempted to create a Senate gag rule in 1836.
 The Senate rejected this proposal, which pro-slavery senators thought would have the rebound (reverse) effect of strengthening the abolition movement.
 They agreed on a method which, while technically not a gag that violated the right to petition, had the same effect.
 If an anti-slavery petition were presented, the Senate would vote not on whether to accept the petition, but on whether to consider the question of accepting the petition.
 The Senate never voted in favor of considering the acceptance of any petition.

 Patton (1837) and Atherton (1838) gag rules

 In December 1837, the Congress passed the Patton Resolutions, introduced by John M. Patton of Virginia.
 In December 1838, the Congress passed the Atherton gag, composed by Democratic "states' rights" Congressman Charles G. Atherton of New Hampshire, on the first petition day of the session.